chayanchatterjee/starter-hugo-academic/content/home/accomplishments.md

   - certificate_url: ''
     date_end: ''
     date_start: '2020-09-01'
-    description: Three Minute Thesis is an annual global competition in which PhD students from across all disciplines present their research to a general audience in three minutes (Please click on the link to listen!).
+    description: Three Minute Thesis is an annual global competition in which PhD students from across all disciplines present their research to a general audience in three minutes.
     organization: The University of Western Australia
     organization_url: https://www.uwa.edu.au/
     title: UWA Three Minute Thesis 2020 Winner and People's Choice Award Winner 2020